open-telemetry/semantic-conventions/docs/ai/openai.md

 | `llm.openai.frequency_penalty` | float | If present, the `frequency_penalty` used in an OpenAI request.
 Value is between -2.0 and 2.0. | `-0.5` | Recommended |
 | `llm.openai.logit_bias` | string | If present, the JSON-encoded string of a `logit_bias` used in an OpenAI request. | `{2435:-100, 640:-100}` | Recommended |
 | `llm.openai.user` | string | If present, the `user` used in an OpenAI request. | `bob` | Recommended |

+### Completion attributes

+These are additional attributes when instrumenting OpenAI LLM requests with the `/completion` endpoint.

 ## OpenAI LLM response attributes